inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

    and edit.
 Utilizing community mapping allows for more detailed information that can be fed into |project_name| (i.e. How many houses will be affected by a specific hazard).
-#.
-QuantumGIS (|QGIS|): an open source Geographical Information System
+#. |QGIS|: an open source Geographical Information System software that
-   software that allows users to spatially analyse their data.
+allows users to spatially analyse their data.
 It is also the platform on which |project_name| is built.

 |project_name| was selected as a 2012 Open Source Rookie of the Year by Black
 Duck, the trusted partner for open source software adoption,